aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 Furthermore, the sample web player also assembles a playback QoS event and send to the the backend every minute.
 To see the console output for these events, similar as above,

-- Type *"sendQoSEvent"* in "Filter";
+- Type *"send QS event"* in "Filter";

 - See the playback QoS events, each of which is a summary of the past minute's playback state (see below).

 ![Screenshot of console output for playback QoS events](./README_images/section2dot2_3.png)

-### 2.3 Customize Your IVS Video and Dashboard Backend
+### 2.3 Customize Your IVS Video Channel and Dashboard Backend

-In *.js/config.js*, replace the default values with the playback URL of your IVS live (or VOD) video, also add the Gateway API end points of your backend:
+Although the CloudFormation provides the default values of a test channel's playback URL and a test backend's Gateway API, you can still customize them in *.js/config.js*,:

 - ```"PlaybackURL":``` an IVS live channel (or VOD title)'s playback URL;